WayneMusungu/emmerce_project/readme.md

 # REST API

+Here we will be using postman to test our api endpoints follow the procedure below:

+1. After cloning and running the server, OPen postman and click on workspaces and then myworkspaces
+2. Click on the Import button
+3. A pop-up dialogue box will appear select on `Choose File`
+4. Locate the directory to which you cloned the repository, select and open `Todo Api.postman_collection.json`
+5. Finally Click on `import`.
+6. There you go!
+Now you can be able to work on the api as shown in the procedures below

-The REST API to Todo API is described below.
+The REST API for Todo API is described below.

 ## AUTHENTICATION